The 105 mm L118 Light Gun has been in service with the British Army since 1974 and has been used continually since.

 One could certainly imagine the recovery equipment removed and a small crew detachment cab fitted, with the remainder having a tail lift for an ammunition pallet.

-Supacat has proposed a number of variants based on the HMT chassis.
+Supacat has proposed some variants based on the HMT chassis.

 Maybe the answer is staring us in the face.